 Accepted as a referral by Australian Hearing when sensorineural hearing loss is identified.
 Any responsible adult, ideally with good hearing, can set up and supervise testing.

-Sound Scouts takes the form of a fun, interactive game that encourages the child to participate in the adventures of “Patch” the dog as she helps to solve a mystery.
+Sound Scouts takes the form of a fun, interactive game that encourages the child to participate.
 The game is played on a tablet or mobile phone, with the child wearing a good quality set of headphones.
 Sound Scouts brings together gamification of hearing testing, world leading acoustic technology and the simplicity of app delivery.
 Sound Scouts is available on the App Store and Google Play (in Australia only).